Hooper's Store

 Hooper's Store is a fictional business and meeting-place on the television show Sesame Street.
 When the show began, the store was one of the four main locations on the set representing the fictional Sesame Street, with the 123 Sesame Street brownstone, the Fix-It Shop, and the carriage house.
-In the show, the original owner was Mr. Hooper, a friendly grocer.
+In the show, the original owner was Mr. Hooper, a gruff but friendly grocer.

-After the death of Will Lee, the actor who played Mr. Hooper, the store was managed by other characters, including David, Mr. Handford, and Alan.
+After the death in 1982 of Will Lee, the actor who played Mr. Hooper, the store was managed by other characters, including David, Mr. Handford, and Alan.

 History

 The fictional store was said to be founded by Mr. Harold Hooper in 1951 as a general store.
 In canon, the food menu was extensive and suited to the different characters that lived on Sesame Street, a fictional Manhattan street.
 Along with traditional American diner-type food, the store sold a wide range of goods from dry goods to soap dishes and stranger goods such as empty cigar boxes (in Christmas Eve on Sesame Street) and birdseed milkshakes for Big Bird.

 In Street Gang: The Complete History of Sesame Street, Michael Davis notes that the store was one of the early core concepts that producer Jon Stone brought to the show:

 Over the course of the show, the store often acts as a gathering spot for the characters.
 In Sesame Street Unpaved, David Borgenicht writes: